Jurisprudence research group

 - Anil Matoo’s research is on prolonged solitary confinement, Nietzsche and the psychological death of prisoners.
 His approach to jurisprudence draws from the ancient Greeks to the Nietzsche, Heidegger and Wittgenstein.

-- Natasa Mavronicola’s work examines the right to be free from torture and from inhuman and degrading treatment, and the right to life.
+- Natasa Mavronicola’s work examines the right to be free from torture and from inhuman and degrading punishment, and the right to life.

 Theory of International Law